Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.VirtualNetwork.AppGwMinInstance.md

 ## SYNOPSIS

-Application Gateway should use a minimum of two instances.
+Application Gateways should use a minimum of two instances.

 ## DESCRIPTION

-Application Gateway should use a minimum of two instances.
+Application Gateways should use two or more instances to be covered by the Service Level Agreement (SLA).

 ## RECOMMENDATION

+When using Application Gateway v1 or v2 with auto-scaling disabled, specify the number of instances to be two or more.

-Application Gateway should use a minimum of two instances.
+When auto-scaling is enabled with Application Gateway v2, configure the minimum number of instances to be two or more.

+For more information see [Azure Application Gateway SLA](https://azure.microsoft.com/en-au/support/legal/sla/application-gateway/).